 SOS Children's Villages in Syria

 Family strengthening: SOS Children's Village Syria is supporting children and their families with emergency aid such as food, water, baby food, medicine, hygiene articles, children's clothing and winter clothes.
 We also offer psychological counselling.
 SOS Children's Villages helps children go to school by paying fees and providing children with school materials.
 If no schooling is available, we provide lessons.

 Protection and care for children without parental care: The SOS Children's Villages Interim Care Centres in Damascus and Tartous care for unaccompanied and separated displaced children and for those who have lost their parents due to the war.
 We work hard to reunite families.
 We have helped around 300 children to be reunited with their families.
 But, if this isn't possible, the children stay in our care.

-Child-friendly Spaces: Children can recover from their daily stresses in the Child-friendly Spaces in Damascus and Tartous.
+Child-friendly Spaces: Children can recover from their daily stresses in the Child-friendly Spaces in Aleppo, Damascus and Tartous.
 We offer psychological help to traumatised children and do everything to ensure that boys and girls have some structure to their days.
-Over the past two years, we have had Child-friendly Spaces in Aleppo too.
-In April 2016, the heavy fighting forced us to shut the Child-friendly Space in Aleppo, but we continued to provide support through our mobile teams.

-Care in SOS-families: Children and young people live in SOS Children's Village Qodsaya in Damascus – this includes those who were evacuated from SOS Children's Village Aleppo in 2012.
-They have found a stable home here.
-In autumn 2016, the intensified fighting forced us to evacuate all the SOS families in Damascus: they moved to a safer location.
-A few weeks later, when it was once again safe, they were able to move back into the SOS Children's Village.
+Care in SOS-families: Children who have lost parental care live in SOS families in two programmes where SOS Children's Villages works in Damascus.
+Some children were evacuated from SOS Children's Village Aleppo in 2012 and found a stable home in Damascus.
 We are carefully monitoring the situation and making every effort to ensure the safety of the children and young people in our care.

 Website of SOS Children's Villages Syria